TsingZ0/PFLlib/README.md

 If you need to simulate FL under practical situations, which includes **client dropout**, **slow trainers**, **slow senders**, and **network TTL**, you can set the following parameters to realize it.

 - `-cdr`: The dropout rate for total clients.
 The selected clients will randomly drop at each training round.
 - `-tsr` and `-ssr`: The rates for slow trainers and slow senders among all clients.
-Once a client was selected as "slow trainers", for example, it will always train slower than the original one.
-So does "slow senders".
+Once a client is selected as a "slow trainer"/"slow sender", for example, it will always train/send slower than the original one.
 - `-tth`: The threshold for network TTL (ms).

 ## Easy to extend
 It is easy to add new algorithms and datasets to this library.

-- To add a **new dataset** into this library, all you need to do is writing the download code and using the utils which is similar to `./dataset/generate_MNIST.py` (you can also consider it as the template).
+- To add a **new dataset** into this library, all you need to do is write the download code and use the utils which is similar to `./dataset/generate_MNIST.py` (you can also consider it as the template).

 - To add a **new algorithm**, you can utilize the class **Server** and class **Client**, which are wrote in `./system/flcore/servers/serverbase.py` and `./system/flcore/clients/clientbase.py`, respectively.